markopajugit/BabyMonitor/README.md

 ## Overview

 The app is designed to be added to an iOS home screen and used like a lightweight native app.
-UI is intentionally minimal and touch‑first: large tiles on a grid for one‑tap actions and a simple list to review history.
+UI is intentionally minimal and touch‑first: large tiles on a grid for one‑tap actions and multiple views to review history, milestones, daily timelines, and vital signs.

+### Key Features

+- ✅ **Quick Event Logging** - One-tap logging for Feed Start/End, Sleep Start/End, and Diaper changes
+- ✅ **Custom Events** - Add detailed events with notes (Medicine, Bath, Doctor Visit, Milestones, etc.)
+- ✅ **Day Timeline View** - Visual timeline showing sleep and feed periods with daily statistics
+- ✅ **Milestones View** - Dedicated view for tracking baby's special moments
+- ✅ **Owlet Integration** - Real-time vital monitoring (heart rate, oxygen level, movement) with historical charts
+- ✅ **PWA Support** - Install as a standalone app on iOS/Android
+- ✅ **Offline-First** - Works locally, no internet required for basic event tracking

 ## Tech Stack